swiftlang/swift-package-manager/Documentation/PackageCollections.md

 ]
 ```

 2. Open a pull request for review.
-The requestor must be able to provide proof of their identity and ownership on the domain.
+The requestor must be able to provide proof of their identity and ownership on the domain:
+    - The requestor must provide the actual certificate files (DER-encoded).
+The SwiftPM team will verify that the certificate chain is valid and the values provided in the PR are correct.
+    - The requestor must add a TXT record referencing the pull request.
+The SwiftPM team will run `dig -t txt <DOMAIN>` to verify.
+This would act as proof of domain ownership.
 3. After the changes are accepted, they will take effect in the next SwiftPM release.

 Since certificate-pinning configuration is associated with web domains, it can only be applied to signed collections hosted on the web (i.e., URL begins with  `https://`) and does